-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 5 to 25 years for general infrastructure, 10 to 40 years for buildings, 3 to 20 years for machinery and equipment, and 3 years for computer software.
+Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets, generally 5 to 25 years for general infrastructure, 10 to 40 years for buildings, 3 to 20 years for machinery and equipment, and 3 years for computer software.

 - K. Designated Assets Investments Designated for Capital Projects includes assets set aside or designated for the acquisition or construction of capital assets (over which the UNC Health Care System Board retains control and may at its discretion subsequently use for other purposes). - L. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
 Resources that are not available for current operations and are reported as restricted include funds equal to 7.5% of gross patient revenue as limited by applicable revenue bond covenants, unexpended debt proceeds, and resources designated for liability insurance claims.
-Current restricted resources include certain trust funds restricted because external parties or statute limits their use, and resources legally segregated for the payment of principal and interest as required by debt covenants. - M. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of revenue bonds payable, notes payable, arbitrage rebate payable, capital lease obligations, and compensated absences that will not be paid within the next fiscal year.
+Current restricted resources include certain trust funds restricted because external parties or statute limits their use, and resources legally segregated for the payment of principal and interest as required by debt covenants. - M. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of revenue bonds payable, notes payable, arbitrage rebate payable, capital lease obligations, financing arrangement, and compensated absences that will not be paid within the next fiscal year.

-Revenue bonds payable are reported net of unamortized premiums or discounts and deferred losses on refundings.
+Revenue bonds payable are reported net of unamortized premiums or discounts.
 The Hospitals amortizes bond premiums/discounts over the life of the bonds using the effective interest method.
-The deferred losses on refundings are amortized over the life of the old debt or new debt (whichever is shorter) using the straight-line method.
-Issuance costs are also amortized over the life of the bonds using the straight-line method.
+The deferred charges on refundings are amortized over the life of the old debt or new debt (whichever is shorter) using the straight-line method, and are included as Deferred Outflows or Deferred Inflows of Resources on the Statement of Net Position.
+Issuance costs are expensed.